Main index sections:

 find here.
 Go ahead and make money off of it, even.
 (There are two

-exceptions: the Beatle Significa game, and the rules for Scrabble II.)
+exceptions: Beatle Significa and Scrabble For Word Lovers.)

 Just give me whatever credit I deserve.
 Thanks.